ajeetraina/dhi-sample-demos/kibana/guides/guides.md

 ### Start a Kibana instance

 Kibana requires a running Elasticsearch cluster to function.
-Run the following command to start Elasticsearch instance:
+Run the following command to start Elasticsearch and Kibana instance subsequently :

 ```bash
 # Step 1: Create network